Stone Dragon Strength Training - Personal Training

 a few different programs and break down

-different parts of each of them
+different parts of each of them so we

-so we can get a clearer picture of how
+can get a clearer picture of how

-this can work for individuals
+this can work for individuals of differing needs.

 Picture